cem-ergin/HackingWithSwift/README.md

 - didSet property to update the value.
 It's like setState method on Flutter.
 - More dive into swift syntax.
 Replacing occurance in strings, for loops, .enumarated() etc.

+### Day 39 and 40 is completed.
+Project 9 is done

+- GDC(DispatchQueue in main or background thread)
+- performSelector function for easier DispatchQueue
+- Quality of Service

+#### Project 9 challenges;

+- [ ] Modify project 1 so that loading the list of NSSL images from our bundle happens in the background.
+- [ ] Modify project 8 so that loading and parsing a level takes place in the background.
+- [ ] Modify project 7 so that your filtering code takes place in the background.